zbw/zbw-digitales-archiv/rest_api/README.md

 After that, jq will extract the ID and PPN and write it to a file `output.tsv`.
 This file has two columns (id, dc.identifier.ppn), delimited by tab.

+## Important notes for PPN file

+- The PPN file has to use UNIX line breaks.
+- No BOM allowed in the PPN file.
+See [Byte Order Mark Wikipedia page](https://de.wikipedia.org/wiki/Byte_Order_Mark) for details.

 ## Planned development

 - Investigate other API's